In-flight Entertainment Solutions (IFE) – Evolution and Emerging Trends

 Various airlines services have installed routers to provide free Wi-Fi to their passengers.
 In several aircraft, data communication via satellite system allows passengers to connect to live Internet from the individual In-flight entertainment units or their laptops via the in-flight Wi-Fi access.
 Using Wi-Fi, passengers can access movies, music, games and other entertainment media from their own devices and enjoy their journey.

-Most of the airlines are offering Virtual Reality entertainment experience onboard where a passenger can just pop on the immersive glasses and watch movies or play games.
+Most of the airlines and ODMs are now looking at in-flight entertainment devices that offers Virtual Reality entertainment experience on-board where a passenger can just pop on the immersive glasses and watch movies or play games.
 These immersive headsets present a viable way of improving passenger comfort and satisfaction.

-By combining creativity, technical expertise, and refined processes, Mistral offers cutting-edge embedded hardware and software design services for In-flight Entertainment Design Services and home and automotive infotainment solutions.
-Our in-flight entertainment design services integrate audio, video, wireless technologies and DSP Algorithms and HMI paving the way for intelligent, connected in-flight entertainment solutions.
+By combining creativity, technical expertise, and refined processes, Mistral offers cutting-edge embedded hardware and software design services or In-flight Entertainment Design Services, home/ automotive infotainment solutions to ODMs.
+Our in-flight entertainment design services keep up with the latest trends and include seat-back and portable In-flight entertainment units that integrate audio, video, wireless technologies and DSP Algorithms and HMI paving the way for intelligent, connected in-flight entertainment solutions.